How to Set Variable Action in Power Automate?

 power automate set variable to current date

-Now we can set the variable to the current date, so click on the Next step.
-Select Set variable action then selects a variable name and set the value with the below expression which returns the current date
+Now, we can set the variable to the current date, so click on the + (Add an action).
+Select Set variable action, then select a variable Name as Date and set the Value with the below expression, which returns the current date:

 utcNow()